nilfoer/gwaripper/README.md

 - Normally double-quotes(**"**) would be allowed but due to the way we're currently parsing the search query they're not!
 - For more information see: [SQLite.org: Full-text Query Syntax](https://www.sqlite.org/fts5.html#full_text_query_syntax)

-E.g. this string searches for audios by sassmastah77 with GFE in the title
+E.g. this string searches for audios by sassmastah77 (as reddit user or as author on an audio-host like soundgasm.net) with GFE in the title
 ```
-author_page:sassmastah77 GFE
+artist:sassmastah77 GFE
 ```

 Search for 'monster girl' or 'demon girl' being in the title: